saviogl/saviogl.github.io/_posts/2016-02-06-unix-overview-for-macosx-users-part-III.markdown

 - 'user' **owns the file**,
 - 'user' is **a member of the group that owns the file**, and
-- 'user' is neither the user, nor belonging to the group that owns a file;
+- 'user' is neither the user, nor belongs to the group that owns a file;

 <br/>